 Here is information on how to format your research paper.

-Here is a sample research paper.
+Here is a sample research paper in MLA format.

 Research Paper Checklist